Learn how to sew a simple knit dress for women with this Go Anywhere Dress Tutorial!

-This dress is very easy to make, once the pattern is made and fabric cut, it goes together super quick.
+This Go Anywhere dress is very easy to make, once you’ve created your pattern and the fabric is cut, the dress comes together very quickly.
 (The only thing that slowed me down was the picture and note taking for the tutorial, ha!)

 The great thing about this dress is you can adjust the hem, sleeve length and waistband location to what suits you best!
-Then you can dress it up or down and go anywhere!
-I found this pretty tonal damask stretch knit at Funkalicious Fabrics.
+Then you can dress it up or down and go anywhere (hence the name: Go Anywhere Dress!)

 - 2 to 2 1/2 yards of 60 inch wide knit fabric